-The per capita income in Queen Creek in 2010 was $30,696, which is wealthy relative to Arizona, and upper middle income relative to the rest of the US.
-This equates to an annual income of $122,784 for a family of four.
+The per capita income in Queen Creek in 2010 was $33,087, which is wealthy relative to Arizona and the nation.
+This equates to an annual income of $132,348 for a family of four.
 However, Queen Creek contains both very wealthy and poor people as well.

 Queen Creek is a very ethnically-diverse town.
 The people who call Queen Creek home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Queen Creek residents report their race to be White, followed by Black or African-American.
 Queen Creek also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.69% of the town’s residents.
-Important ancestries of people in Queen Creek include English, Irish, Scottish, and Italian.
+People of Hispanic or Latino origin account for 16.40% of the town’s residents.
+Important ancestries of people in Queen Creek include English, Irish, Italian, and Scottish.

 The most common language spoken in Queen Creek is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Vietnamese.